Induction and onboarding

 A well-planned and professionally conducted induction is the quickest and most effective way to transition a nervous new starter into a confident, productive employee.
 It reflects favourably on USQ as a whole, offering new employees the assurance that their decision to join the University was a good one!

-USQ's policy on Employee Induction and Onboarding outlines the minimum induction standards and requirements of all new employees.
+USQ's Employee Induction and Onboarding Policy and Procedure outlines the minimum induction standards and requirements of all new employees.

-USQ also provides induction programs covering health and safety, equity, fraud and corruption and, for academic employees, learning and teaching topics.
-These programs are all conducted online, and further information and access is available from the Minimum Induction Standards matrix.
+USQ also provides induction programs covering health and safety, equity, environmental sustainability, fraud and corruption and, for academic employees, learning and teaching topics.
+These programs are conducted online, and further information and access is available from the Minimum Induction Standards matrix.